mdolawale1-cmyk/Log-Rotation-Bash-/README.md

 - **Cross‑Platform Monitoring Expansion** → Extend support for both Linux and Windows environments, with additional scripts for macOS.

 ## 🤝 Contributing
-Contributions are welcome!
+We welcome contributions that improve functionality, documentation, or examples.
+To contribute:

+1. **Fork the repository** and create your own copy.
+2. **Create a feature branch** for your changes (`git checkout -b feature-name`).
+3. **Commit your updates** with clear messages.
-Please fork the repository, create a feature branch, and submit a pull request.
+4. **Push to your branch** and open a pull request.

-For major changes, open an issue first to discuss what you’d like to improve.
+For significant changes, please open an issue first to discuss your ideas.
+Make sure your code follows existing style conventions and includes relevant tests or sample outputs.

 ## 🧾 License
 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.